rm-hull/luma.led_matrix/README.md

     crw------- 1 root root 153, 1 Jan  1  1970 /dev/spidev0.1

-If you have no _/dev/spi*_ files and nothing is showing using `dmesg` then this implies the kernel SPI drivers are not loaded.
+If you have no _/dev/spi*_ files and nothing is showing using `dmesg` then this implies the kernel SPI driver is not loaded.
 Enable the SPI as follows (steps taken from https://learn.sparkfun.com/tutorials/raspberry-pi-spi-and-i2c-tutorial#spi-on-pi):

 1. Run `sudo raspi-config`